mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/actions/index.md

 ---

 ## Introduction
 Actions are a way of extending your application to provide custom functionality via buttons that run code that you specify.
-If you have used TipoTapp, then you have come upon Actions several times, On the UI, you have been engaging with controls at the top-right side of the screen.
+If you have used TipoTapp, then you have come upon Actions several times.
+On the UI, you have been engaging with controls at the top-right side of the screen.
 You can see an example of these below.

 ![Actions](/images/actions/image_001.png)